gregorygavarian/Wordle-SQL/README.md

 |aries|118|
 |...|...|

 This makes `arose` our first guess.
+For the Jan 2nd, 2026 puzzle, it matched correctly on the positions of R and O, and no other letters.
 Our second guess should share no letters with arose.
 So, we can simply change the corresponding `WHERE` clause statements for A, R, O, S, and E from `<= 1` to `= 0`.

 |Word|Score|
 |---|---|